TheWidlarzGroup/react-native-video-player/README.md

 | endWithThumbnail    | Returns to the thumbnail after the video ends.                                              |
 | customStyles        | The player can be customized with these custom styles:                                      |

+All other props are passed to the react-native-video component.

 ### customStyles

  - wrapper